Legio II Parthica: Parthian campaign and Castra Albana (197–4th century)

 Together with its twin legions I Parthica and III Parthica, the Second Parthian legion was levied for the attack on the eastern frontier.
 The campaign was a success and Ctesiphon, the Parthian capital was taken and sacked.
-After this war, II Parthica returned to Italia, and was stationed near Rome, in Castra Albana (Albano Laziale) – it was the first legion stationed in Italia for several centuries.
+After this war, II Parthica returned to Italia in 198 and was stationed near Rome, in Castra Albana (Albano Laziale) – it was the first legion stationed in Italia for several centuries.
 Since it was not garrisoning a Roman province, it functioned both as a reserve that could be used in afflicted parts of the Empire, as well as a security element against possible internal rebellions.
 Emperors in the 3rd century were very likely to have problems with usurpers, and Severus, by stationing the II Parthica near the capital, was aware of it.

 Nevertheless, the legion served in the Severan campaign in Britain of 208–211 and afterwards, under Caracalla against the Germanic tribe of the Alamanni in 213.
 Next, the legion was again sent to Parthia and their commander Macrinus was responsible for Caracalla's murder in that region in 217.
 In the following year, however, the II Parthica, stationed in Apamea (Syria), abandoned Macrinus and sided with Elagabalus; the Second supported Elagabalus' rise to purple, defeating Macrinus in the Battle of Antioch.
 The new emperor awarded the legion with the cognomina Pia Fidelis Felix Aeterna (forever faithful, loyal and pious).

 Under Severus Alexander and Maximinus

 In 231, the legion fought under Alexander Severus against the Sassanid Empire, and returned with the emperor to the German provinces.
 The legion was at Moguntiacum (modern Mainz), when Alexander was assassinated in 235.
 In the following fight for the power, the II Parthica sided with Maximinus Thrax.
 In 238, the Roman senate declared Maximinus persona non grata and nominated Gordian III as emperor.
-Maximinus then marched on Rome to fight for his rights, taking the II Parthica, among other legions, with him.
+Maximinus then marched on Rome to fight for his rights, taking the II Parthica, among other legions, with him to be stationed again at Castra Albana.
 What happened next is a good example of the political power of the legions in the 3rd century.
 The II Parthica weighed the chances of its commander and, concluding that supporting him was not a good move, they killed Maximinus before he could harass the senate.
 As a reward, they were pardoned for supporting a public enemy and allowed to return to their base and families in the Alban Hills.